- How is RentCoverShortTerm different to other policies?

 RentCoverShortTerm includes cover for owners contents (such as carpets, curtains, blinds etc. as well as items left for the guests’ use) against “defined risks” such as fire, storm and flood damage.
 For houses you should ensure you include the building option.Top

 How long does it take to settle a claim?

 Most claims are settled within 5 working days from when our claims office receives the full information they require.
 Once the settlement has been calculated, the cheque is sent either to you or your agent via Australia Post.
 Some claims take longer, particularly major damage claims and those requiring an assessor.
 If we require more information to settle your claim we will generally contact you or your property manager within 48 hours.Top

 What if I’m not satisfied with my claim settlement?

 Clients who are not fully satisfied with our service should contact our customer relations/complaints officer.
-Elkington Bishop Molineaux Insurance Brokers Pty Ltd also subscribe to the Financial Ombudsman Service (FOS), a free customer service, and the General Insurance Brokers Code of Practice.
-Further information is available by phoning 1800 661 662 or you may call the FOS on 1800 367 287 or by email to firstname.lastname@example.org.Top
+Elkington Bishop Molineaux Insurance Brokers Pty Ltd also subscribe to the Australian Financial Complaints Authority (AFCA), a free customer service, and the General Insurance Brokers Code of Practice.
+Further information is available by phoning 1800 661 662 or you may call the AFCA on 1800 931 678 or by email to firstname.lastname@example.org.Top

 How do I arrange cover?